His mother threw him in the Florida trash, and he grew up to become a millionaire

 He wanted to establish modern communications in these rural areas, and in 2008 filed the first of many applications for an FCC (Federal Communications Commission) license to set up his own telecommunications company.

-“I had to file a petition to show that big telecom operators are not going to come and invest their infrastructure in rural areas with a population of less than 1000,” he says.
+“I had to start a petition to show that the big telecom operators are not going to come and invest their infrastructure in rural areas with a population of less than 1000,” he says.

 It wasn't easy.
 In fact, he said, it took 394 attempts and cost a lot of money.
 But in 2011, at the age of 31, Freddie became the youngest telecom operator in the United States.
 According to NBC News, Figgers Communication is by far the only telecommunications company run by a black man.

-In the beginning, Freddie did most of the work himself - from concreting his first mobile communications tower to installing fiber-optic cables.
+In the beginning, Freddie did most of the work himself - from concreting his first mobile phone tower to installing fiber optic cables.

 On the subject: Antiviral jeans and clothing for Zoom: fashion inventions of the pandemic era